DiiNguyen/Job-Postings-Analysis/project_youtube/README.md

 This project is my essential foundation for further analysis and marks my serious learning in data field; especially the interference of data and finance.

-I would like to acknowledge with my most sincere thanks for your reading.
+I would like to acknowledge with my most sincere thanks for your time on reading.